JustinSo1/FastUpload/README.md

 ## Installation

-- No dependencies to get started!
+- :fire::fire::fire: No language dependencies to get started! :fire::fire::fire:
 - Use a Chrome browser

 ### Clone